backpackerhh/blog-posts/cm8vqkvtp000109jug3gt4j86.md

 * In other cases, there was a [consultation period](https://www.gov.uk/redundancy-your-rights/consultation).

-* In the case of contractors, it depends on the notice period agreed with the consulting agency.
+* In the case of contractors, it depends on the notice period agreed with the consulting firm.

 In our next *1 to 1* meeting, the EM confirmed that 2 or 3 people from SNGULAR would left the project, but they did not know who exactly yet.
 He also told me that I was among the top contractors in terms of performance and implied that he did not expect any changes concerning my position, but could not guarantee that I would not be affected.
 I felt somewhat relieved in that moment, although it was not yet confirmed.